SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ![Simulator Alarm](/guides/users-guide/simalarm.png)

-## <a name="smartrest"></a> SmartREST Templates
+## <a name="smartrest"></a> Using SmartREST templates

 ### Introduction

 SmartREST templates are a collection of request and response templates used to convert CSV data and Cumulocity Rest API calls.
 For example, you can use SmartREST templates to easily add devices to the platform instead of manually writing the requests each time.

 To ease the device integration, Cumulocity supports static templates that can be used without the need for creating your own templates.
 These templates focus only on the most commonly used messages for device management.
-For further information on static templates, refer to the [*MQTT Developer´s Guide*](/guides/mqtt/static-templates/).
+For further information on static templates, refer to the [MQTT Developer´s Guide](/guides/mqtt/static-templates/).

 Open the SmartREST template list from the "Device Types" menu in the navigator.